-The latest proposal (www.cassidy.senate.gov) to repeal and replace the Affordable Care Act from Senators Bill Cassidy (R-LA) and Lindsey Graham (R-NC) has failed.
+The latest proposal (www.cassidy.senate.gov) to repeal and replace the Affordable Care Act from Senators Bill Cassidy (R-LA) and Lindsey Graham (R-SC) has failed.
 The proposal would have:

 - Eliminated the Medicaid expansion, as well as Advance Premium Tax Credits and cost-sharing reductions;